e-hengirmen/Huffman-Coding/README.md

 In the second pass, the program translates the file according to the translation tree and writes it to the compressed file

 ### Decompressor:
-The Decompressor is a 1 pass program:
+The Decompressor is a 1-pass program:
 The Decompressor first reads translation info and creates a binary tree from it.
 After this process is done, it uses this binary translation tree to translate the rest of the file

 ## How does one use it?